Dec 18, 2017

 This post may contain affiliate links, which means that I make a small commission off items you purchase at no additional cost to you.
 Please read my policy page.

 Whole chicken legs might be my favorite cut of chicken to roast, as you get the crispy skin and lots of tender meat plus they make for a beautiful presentation.
-I love this easy rustic dinner combo for a healthy-ish weeknight meal.
-These chicken legs with braised kale and white beans can also be served with salads like this table-side caesar salad or paired with pasta like this fresh pesto with trofie pasta.
+This cozy, rustic dinner brings together crisp-skinned roasted chicken legs, tender braised kale, and creamy white beans for a healthy-ish weeknight meal that still feels satisfying.
+The butter tucked under the skin ensures rich flavor and incredible texture, while the kale and beans add hearty balance.
+These chicken legs can also be served with salads like this table-side caesar salad or paired with pasta like this fresh pesto with trofie pasta.
+Love this flavor combo?
+You’ll want to try this creamy white beans and lemon pasta next.

 Key Ingredients in This Recipe